deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 > *MARJORIE*
 >
-> (yawns) Allright, I'm up to bed.
+> (yawns) Allright, I'm off to bed.
 Have a good night.

 > *CALVIN*
 >